In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

-To be really successful, websites with capabilities to add categories and pages should create mini websites around each location.
+To be really successful, websites with the capabilities to add categories and pages should create mini websites around each location.

 Extend the site with a travel blog

-A website must provide great, well written content and media around the location/s they are trying to sell.
+A website must provide great, well-written content and media around the location/s they are trying to sell.